gladjs/glad/README.md

 > Added in 1.1.4

-Glad.intermission is a great way to space out operaations asynchronously.
+Glad.intermission is a great way to space out operations (asynchronous).
 For example, let's say that you want to make an external API call for every model that a query returned, but the API specifies that you should only make 1 request per second to it.
-You can use Glad.itermission to acomplish this.
+You can use Glad.itermission to accomplish this.

 ```
   Model.find(...).then(async records => {